 Nice Nests hatched in 2014.
-From the beginning the mission was clear: to salvage scrap wood (headed for the dump or burn pile) and re-purpose it into functional, species-specific nestboxes.
-In addition to building breeding habitat for cavity-nesting birds from chickadees to barn owls, Patrick also make bat boxes, osprey platforms, and structures for native pollinators such as mason bees.
+From the beginning the mission was clear: to salvage scrap wood (headed for the dump or burn pile) and re-purpose it into functional, species-specific nest boxes.
+In addition to building breeding habitat for cavity-nesting birds from chickadees to barn owls, Patrick also makes bat boxes, osprey platforms, and structures for native pollinators such as mason bees.

 Nice Nests are also available at dozen locations in Western Washington, including the Audubon stores in Seattle and Portland.
-Patrick is a regular at the Twisp and Winthrop farmers markets, attend all the bird festivals, and many of the home/garden/plant sales and shows in the northwest.
+Patrick is a regular at the Twisp and Winthrop farmers markets, attends all the bird festivals, and many of the home/garden/plant sales and shows in the Northwest.